shaisachs/origin-of-sadness/origin-of-sadness.md

 ***

-The year Sylvie had spent in film school were difficult enough, with Sylvie often too tired to take care of Sophie in the mornings, or returning too late for bedtime.
+The years in film school were difficult enough, with Sylvie often too tired to take care of Sophie in the mornings, or returning too late for bedtime.
 But it was Sylvie's decision to quit her job and to try to produce her own films that finally caused Henry to snap, a blistering fusillade of questions after Sophie's bed time.

 What, he asked her, would they do without her salary?
 He did not make nearly enough by himself to support the three of them - and it would be many years before she would be earning any kind of money, let alone enough to replace the generous salary she had been earning as a marketing executive.

 It was not a gentle argument, nor a short one.
 For years they bickered over finances, doing their best to hide the bitter fights from Sophie, and often failing.
 Sylvie made one film, and then another and another - and lost money on each one.
-Henry had looked up one divorce lawyer after another; there was even a lonesome afternoon when he had punched a phone number into his phone, but shut off the screen before making the call.
+Henry had looked up one divorce lawyer after another.
+There was even a lonesome afternoon when he had punched a phone number into his phone; it was the buzz of the waching machine, announcing the end of the spin cycle, which had pulled him away.

 ***